rlgain/DCGNN/README.md

 # DCGNN

-This is a PyTorch implementation of the paper: Inferring Dynamic-Causal Structures from Pattern Prototypes for Stock Movement Prediction.
+This is a PyTorch implementation of the paper: Causality Meets Dynamics: Inferring Hidden Interactions from Pattern Prototypes for Stock Movement Prediction.

 The code will be released after acceptance.